10 Must-Read Self-Help and Personal Development Books to Read in 2022.

 So now moving on to of course 'a new earth' by Eckhart Tolle.
 I feel like your heart has to be in the right place for it to really hit.
 He particularly really dives deeper into the ego, now the ego is the voice that tells you that you are the accumulation of your successes.

-The size of your body matters that if a certain picture gets x amount of likes, it will make you worthy it's that voice that always tells you that once you have this you will be complete.
+The size of your body matters if a certain picture gets x amount of likes, it will make you worthy it's that voice that always tells you that once you have this you will be complete.

 We all have an ego and it's incredibly dysfunctional.
 Michael singer calls the ego the roommate and no matter what you want to call it, the more you attach yourself to this ego and the more you believe that the ego is telling you truths the further and further away you fall from consciousness.

-Reading this book gave me a deep sense of calm because it reminded me what my purpose here is it's just to be it's to be here now. it's not to be anxious about the future, it's not to dwell on the past, it's literally to be present and to focus on what I'm doing at any given moment and right now.
+Reading this book gave me a deep sense of calm because it reminded me that my purpose here is it's just to be it's to be here now. it's not to be anxious about the future, it's not to dwell on the past, it's literally to be present and to focus on what I'm doing at any given moment and right now.

 10. How to Change Your Mind